 SATURDAYS and SUNDAYS are Fish, Wine, and Oil Days.
 On these days the fast is further relaxed to permit fish with backbones in addition to wine and oil, but we still abstain from meat, dairy, and fowl.

-Note also that the feastday of Ss.
-Peter and Paul, June 29, is observed as a Wine and Oil Day this year because it falls on a Wednesday.
+Note that the feastday of Ss.
+Peter and Paul, June 29, is observed as a Wine and Oil Day this year because it falls on a Friday.

 - Meals for the fast should follow the dietary restrictions and be cooked simply.
 Portions should be smaller than usual.